 Responsibility Compliance Retain the original cement render finish where possible.
 Anchor points will be minimised to 4 locations on the concrete section of the wall.
 The repair methodology is to remove only what is necessary to patch the anchor/bolt locations.
 Do not paint or apply coatings (including sealants) over rendered surface unless this follows specialist materials conservation advice.
 No coatings or sealants will be applied over the rendered surface.
 New render repairs are to involve only necessary patching which match in mix/composition, colour, grain, and texture (note: the render has visible shell aggregate in the mix).
 Patch the wall with a matching render in colour and texture.
 All new render is to respect/recreate the scored ashlar pattern which imitates large blockwork units.
 A specification should be prepared for all future render repairs.
-This would involve, in the first instance, render sample analysis (to determine materials composition/mix), The area of the repair after the anchors are removed will be patched with a cement render matching the existing colour and texture of the render on the wall.
+This would involve, in the first instance, render sample analysis (to determine materials composition/mix), resuming of matching materials (including The area of the repair after the anchors are removed will be patched with a cement render matching the existing colour and texture of the render on the wall.
 Shell aggregate will be added to the mix to match the existing render where appropriate.
 The outside perimeter of the patch will be dove- tailed to assist in keying in the new render patch and the wall will be primed to allow maximum adhesion.
-A record of the mix used will be documented sourcing of matching materials (including for future repairs.

-visible S hell aggregate) and application metho do logy.
+visible shell aggregate) and application metho dology.